buraktopcugtu/GlobalAIHubPythonCourse/README.md

 ## Final Project

-I created "Knowledge Competition" program, which includes questions for measure your general knowledge on recent history of cinema (popular actress,movies,directors at last years etc.).
+I created "Knowledge Competition" program, which includes questions for measure your general knowledge on recent history of cinema (popular actress,movies,directors at last years etc.)
 I used nested lists and nested dictionary in project,also created and used custom functions.

 ## Requirements